berndverhofstadt/homelab-docs/docs/Home-Automation/Smart-Grid-Automation.md

 - The relays must be rated for 230 V AC switching.
 The Shelly Pro 2 is suitable for this when wired correctly.
 - You must keep a clear separation between low‑voltage control (Ethernet / IP / automation) and the high‑voltage side.

-> **Note: 230 V variant only**
+!!! note "230 V variant only"
-> The wiring and examples on this page are written for a **230 V smart grid input** as on my Atlantic Explorer v5.
-> If your heat pump expects potential‑free contacts only, **do not** apply 230 V to the SG inputs.
+	The wiring and examples on this page are written for a **230 V smart grid input** as on my Atlantic Explorer v5.
+If your heat pump expects potential‑free contacts only, **do not** apply 230 V to the SG inputs.
 Instead, use the Shelly’s dry contacts to bridge the low‑voltage terminals provided by the manufacturer.

 ## Wiring overview (Shelly Pro 2 ↔ Atlantic Explorer v5)